lucertgvby/phat/README.md

 4. Optionally, click "Export TXT" or "Export CSV" to save the analysis.

+---

-🛠 Requirements
+## 🛠 Requirements

-    Windows PowerShell
+> Windows PowerShell
+>

-    .NET Framework (for Windows Forms)
+> .NET Framework (for Windows Forms)

-    PowerShell Execution Policy allowing script execution (e.g. RemoteSigned)
+> PowerShell Execution Policy allowing script execution (e.g. RemoteSigned)
+>
+> For .msg support you need Outlook installed!
+Or download msgreader.dll and put it in root dir of phat.ps1 (https://github.com/Sicos1977/MSGReader)

+---

-This tool is intended for educational and forensic purposes only.
+### This tool is intended for educational and forensic purposes only.
 Use it responsibly and legally.